Antibacterial Soap vs. Regular Soap

 Let’s begin with a comparison of antibacterial soap and regular soap, including its ingredients.

-When you shop for soap at your local grocery store, you’ll probably find that the majority of the bottles you’ll see are labeled as being “antibacterial.”
+When you shop for soap or foaming soap at your local grocery store, you’ll probably find that the majority of the bottles you’ll see are labeled as being “antibacterial.”
 Specifically, what this means is that they contain an antibacterial ingredient—usually triclosan, but sometimes other ingredients such as alcohol or benzalkonium chloride.

 These ingredients, along with warm water and proper hand-washing techniques, are effective at killing off bacteria and other germs.
 It is worth noting that hand sanitizers are also made with these same antibacterial ingredients.